Dom-Caracappa/c-programming-a-modern-approach/Notes/Chapter_1/ch1_notes.md

 ## Origins

-C is a by-product of the **UNIX Operating System**, developed in New Jersey at Bell Laboratories by *Ken Thompson*, *Dennis Richie*, and other Bell Researchers.
+C is a by-product of the **UNIX Operating System**, developed at Bell Laboratories by *Ken Thompson*, *Dennis Richie*, and other Bell Researchers.

 UNIX, like most operating systems of its era, was written in [Assembly Language](), a *low-level* language, making debugging and enhancement to existing code base difficult.
 As UNIX development was suffering from these issues, it was decided that a *higher-level* language was needed to continue UNIX development.